 Equality objectives - specific, measurable Rationale Links to other key documents Progress over time To diminish the gap between vulnerable pupils and other pupils by ensuring vulnerable children are clearly targeted with specific interventions which indicate rapid progress and reduce the impact of absence due to COVID 19 (Catch-Up strategy).
 While pupil premium children (and other children classed as vulnerable: social services involvement) make good progress, often in excess of non-pupil premium children, the gap between those attaining age related expectations still needs diminishing.
-School Development Plan Pupil Progress Files To increase the percentage of children attaining 'greater depth' at the end of each year group (Exceeding EYFS), particularly in writing.
-The Key Stage 2 three-year average (2106-19) shows that 73% of Year 6 pupils at Eastbrook have achieved the expected standard in reading, writing and maths compared to 63% nationally.
-In recent years the percentage of pupils achieving greater depth has been in line or above national for reading and maths.
-This has been an improving picture but increasing the percentage of pupils achieving GD remains a priority.
-School Development Plan Pupil Progress Files To complete a full review of the PSHE curriculum (including Sex and Relationships) PSHE has been recognised as a strength of the school, need to review to ensure new statutory requirements are in place and the curriculum reflects the needs/interests of current pupils Olocal and National picture).
-School Development Plan PSHE Curriculum PSHE Lead's File
+School Development Plan Pupil Progress Files Assessment Summary Reports Gap to be reduced in all key areas - reading, writing and maths.
+Will be monitored through Pupil Progress Meetings, Assessment Summary Reports and end of year data.
+To increase awareness of, and have processes in place which effectively identify and remedy, any homophobic bullying, promoting a culture of inclusivity and understanding Pupil voice indicates that children have a good understanding of bullying, including racial bullying but were less confident at verbalising what constituted homophobic bullying.
+Anti-bullying Policy Behaviour Policy Children will be able to explain what constitutes homophobic bullying and the process they follow if any bullying occurs.
+To embed the updated PSHE curriculum (including Sex and Relationships) PSHE has been recognised as a strength of the school, need to review to ensure new statutory requirements are embedded and the curriculum reflects the needs/interests of current pupils (local and National picture).
+School Development Plan PSHE Curriculum PSHE Lead's File Through questionnaires and pupil voice: families, pupils and staff will indicate that that there is a clear understanding of the curriculum.